-To simplify system integration into existing PC mainboards, the SLB9672_2.0 uses the Serial Peripheral Interface (SPI).
+To simplify system integration into existing mainboards, the SLB9672_2.0 v16 uses the Serial Peripheral Interface (SPI), the SLB9673_2.0 v26 uses the Inter-Integrated Circuit (I2C) interface.

-With these capabilities, the SLB9672_2.0 is able to realize the issue of the Trusted Platform Module Library specification to insert a trusted subsystem - called the "root of trust" - into the PC platform, which is able to extend its trust to other parts of the whole platform by building a "chain of trust", where each link extends its trust to the next one.
+With these capabilities, the TPM is able to realize the issue of the Trusted Platform Module Library specification to insert a trusted subsystem - called the "root of trust" - into the PC platform, which is able to extend its trust to other parts of the whole platform by building a "chain of trust", where each link extends its trust to the next one.
 As a result, the TPM extends its trustworthiness, providing a Trusted PC for secure transactions.
 As an example the TPM is able to calculate hash-values of the BIOS at boot time as integrity metric.
 Once this metric is available, it is saved in a secure memory location.
 Optionally, it could be compared to some predefined values and the boot process could be aborted on mismatch.